Is Your Commercial HVAC System Leaking Refrigerant?

-Our contractors in the Portland, Beaverton, and Vancouver metro area have over 50 years of commercial HVAC repair.
+Our contractors in the Portland and Beaverton area have over 50 years of commercial HVAC repair.
 We invite you to contact us with any questions or concerns about your commercial unit.

 What is HVAC Refrigerant and How Does it Work?

 In simple terms, refrigerant is an essential compound used in the heat pump of your HVAC system.
 Without it there would be no air conditioning or refrigeration.
 Fluctuating from a gas to liquid and back to gas as it cycles through your system, refrigerant absorbs heat from the surrounding environment, and vents it outside.

 Copper coils, located inside air conditioning units, house the chemical refrigerant.
 As the chemical pulls heat from the air, it transforms from a low-pressure gaseous state to a high-pressure liquid.
 Then, the internal air conditioning mechanisms, force the refrigerant outside where a fan blows hot air across the coils.